-WARNING: Unused cable entry holes must be sealed with an approved explosion-proof plug.

-Red caps supplied by General Monitors are for dust protection only and must not
+WARNING: Unused cable entry holes must be sealed with an approved explosion-proof stopping plug.
+Red caps supplied by General Monitors are for dust protection only, and must not be left on the unit when installed.

-The overall and mounting dimensions for the Model S4000T (Figure 5) should be used when making installation determinations.
+The overall and mounting dimensions for the Model S4000C (Figure 5) should be used when making installation determinations.
 A complete list of the mechanical specifications can be found in Section 9.3.2.

-To prevent possible corrosion due to moisture or condensation, it is recommended that the conduit connected to the Model S4000T housing be sealed, or contain a drain loop.
+To prevent possible corrosion due to moisture or condensation, it is recommended that the conduit connected to the Model S4000C housing be sealed, or contain a drain loop.
 Each conduit run from a hazardous location to a non-hazardous location should be sealed so that gases, vapors, and/or flames cannot pass beyond the seal.
-The purpose of seals in a Class I hazardous location, is to prevent the passage of gases, vapors, or flames from one electrical installation to another, through the conduit system.
-It is not necessary to seal the Model S4000T housing to maintain its explosion-proof integrity; however, conduit runs containing wires attached to the Model S4000T's relay contacts must be sealed (Section 3.5).
+The purpose of seals in a Class I hazardous location is to prevent the passage of gases, vapors, or flames from one electrical installation to another through the conduit system.

+It is not necessary to seal the Model S4000C housing to maintain its explosion-proof integrity; however, conduit runs containing wires attached to the Model S4000C's relay contacts must be sealed (Section 3.5).